ioanagornateanu/Opencart-project/README.md

 ## Introduction:

-In Opencart Plaform we have a data base of Additional Reading.
+In Opencart Plaform we have a database of Additional Reading.
 Using SQL subset below we will create our database, extract tables and we will make conection between tables using Primary Key and Foreign Key.

 - DDL Data Definition Language: Helps us define what kind of data we are going to store and how we are going to model this data.